 - 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community. - 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained.
-It may be necessary to undertake an assessment of the education value, age appropriateness and content of the visitors itinerary. - 10.4 Visitors who are in school in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check - 10.5 We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
+We will undertake an assessment of the education value, age appropriateness and content of the visitors itinerary. - 10.4 Visitors who are in school in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check - 10.5 We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
 We are responsible for determining the appropriate level of supervision depending on the circumstances and set out our safeguarding requirements in any contacts between school and the contractor's organisation.
 We will always check the identities of contractors and their staff on arrival.
-We try to ensure all contractors are only on site when the pupils are not. - 10.6 We do not hire out our facilities. - 10.7 We have work experience placement procedures in place.
-We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - 10.8 All school visits are fully risk-assessed and no child will be taken off-site without parental permission.
-Permission for trips is signed as part of the admissions procedures. - 10.9 We have a procedures in place for contacting parents and for reporting to the emergency services, including police and hospitals.
+We try to ensure all contractors are only on site when the pupils are not.